actix/actix-website/content/docs/request.md

 {{< include-example example="requests" file="manual.rs" section="json-manual" >}}

 > A complete example for both options is available in [examples directory][examples].

+# Content Encoding

+Actix-web automatically *decompresses* payloads.
+The following codecs are supported:

+* Brotli
+* Gzip
+* Deflate
+* Zstd

+If request headers contain a `Content-Encoding` header, the request payload is decompressed according to the header value.
+Multiple codecs are not supported, i.e: `Content-Encoding: br, gzip`.

 # Chunked transfer encoding